 Investment fund to combat ocean plastic

 Unilever, PepsiCo, Proctor & Gamble, Dow Chemical Company, Danone and Coca-Cola have joined forces to invest USD $100 million in the fund.
-The Fund aims to remove access to capital as a barrier to waste management development, recycling infrastructure and to support innovative solutions to the problem of ocean plastics.
+The fund aims to remove access to capital as a barrier to waste management development, recycling infrastructure and to support innovative solutions to the problem of ocean plastic.

 Working with governments